 Teaching and Training Programme Manager

-Navin graduated from the University of Otago, and qualified as a New Zealand registered Medical Laboratory Scientist in 2008 specialising both in Clinical Microbiology and diagnostic Molecular Pathology.
-Since then he has gained a wealth of experience working in medical diagnostic laboratories throughout New Zealand and is now the Programme Teaching and Training Manager for all teaching and training programmes provided by the PPTC to students throughout the Pacific.
+Navin graduated from the University of Otago, and qualified as a New Zealand registered Medical Laboratory Scientist in 2008 specialising both in Clinical Microbiology and Diagnostic Molecular Pathology.
+In 2017, Navin completed the Post Graduate Diploma in Public Health through Massey University.
+He has gained a wealth of experience working in medical diagnostic laboratories throughout New Zealand and is now the Programme Teaching and Training Manager for all teaching and training programmes provided by the PPTC to students throughout the Pacific.

 Biochemistry Technical Specialist

-Filipo has a passion to contribute towards the development and improvement of laboratory quality standards within the Pacific region and the PPTC is most fortunate to have him as its Biochemistry Technical Specialist.
+Filipo has a passion for contributing towards the development and improvement of laboratory quality standards within the Pacific region and the PPTC is most fortunate to have him as its Biochemistry Technical Specialist.

 PPTC Operational Staff

-The PPTC is governed by an elected Board representing various interested organisations, and is responsible for governing the affairs of PPTC.
-The Board of Governance currently comprises six members, including a Chairman, Treasurer and four other members.
+The PPTC Board of Trustees currently comprises of six members, including a Chairperson, Treasurer, and four other members.